 Therefore, please beware of roaches.
 Ewww....Apparently, they are both the sociopath and the apath in masks.

 I have made some changes in my life.
 I have now put more effort into having quality relationships with family and friends that already love me.
 In speaking out on Trump's Narcissism, I have attracted more of the people that I actually want in my life.
 I have continued keeping my boundaries in place.

-While the sociopath and the apath deal with that, I'll be busy doing other things when they, eventually, self-destruct.
+While the sociopath and the apath deal with that, I'll be busy doing other things (a new job, and hopeful of a love from a man who feels like he is, also, from a more respectful era.) when the sociopath and apath self-destruct.
 That is how it usually ends.
 Or, they will do the trend of "roaching," in their own relationship.
 Which is gross.

 Now that I know that Sociopaths and Apaths are heading down the road to Narcissism, I will be able to end relationships with these people before they ever start being a Narcissist.
 This is a good thing.
 Like most quotes, this sociopath was meant to be a lesson, not my future.
 Feel sorry for those that marry one.
 However, sociopaths do thrive in prison.
 (Sounds like a character on the movie: A Simple Favor, with Blake Lively and Anna Kendrick.)

 Thank you God for the lesson learned.
 Roaching is a disgusting way of life.